 View our online exhibition of A Thousand Fallen Blossoms here and read more about the work.
-The exhibition will open physically in the gallery from April 17th if you are then able to visit us in person.
+The exhibition is open physically in the gallery until May 29th if you are able to visit us in person.

 Inspired by a trip to Tokyo and Kyoto during the Sakura cherry blossom season, Braine has created extraordinary images that offer a fresh sense of awe and original interpretation of the immersive experience of Hanami, the traditional Japanese custom of viewing and honouring the transient beauty of the blossoms.
 In recognition of this phenomenon, these works convey both the profusion and fragility of the blossom petals from their magnificence on the branch to their life’s end on the ground below.